krishnaik06/Text-Summarization-NLP-Project/README.md

 !pip freeze > requirements.txt
 !pip install .
 !pip install fastapi nest-asyncio pyngrok uvicorn
+! ngrok authtoken (Your token you get after registration on ngrok website)
 ```
 P.S.
 Here its a bit tedious, since I couldn't figure it out yet, it is required for all libraries in requirements.txt to be installed separately for each runtime.
 Hopefully I will try and fix it soon